Yahshemi/SN-Notes/sn_needit_notes_readme .md

 - Close Settings
 - The Application Picker displays the name of the current application.
 If needed, use the Application Picker to change scope.

+## Creating an Application

+Use Studio to create applications.
+The process for creating an application is:

+- Launch Studio.
+- Click the Create Application button.
+- Name and describe the application.
+- Open the newly created application for editing in Studio or proceed through the Guided App Creator wizard.
+The following example demonstrates the process for creating an application and opening it in Studio for editing.
+For details about Guided App Creator, refer to the Guided App Creator and ServiceNow Studio module within the Build My First Application course.

+To launch Studio, use the Application Navigator to open System Applications > Studio.

+Studio opens in a new browser tab and the Select Application dialog opens.

+Click the Create Application button.
+Guided App Creator opens in a dialog.
+The Guided App Creator Welcome screen is shown if it is your first time opening Guided App Creator.
+Click the Let's get started button.
+If it is not your first time, you will see the General Info pane.

+ NOTE: If you are using Microsoft Edge or Internet Explorer, you may only be able to work in the legacy application creator.
+If you are using Safari, you need version 12 or later to use Guided App Creator.
+To work in Guided App Creator, use a different browser.

+- Name: application name
+- Description: description of the application
+- Drag and drop or browse to upload logo: image for the application
+- Scoped/Global: scope for the application
+- Scope: unique identifier for the application

+Click the Create button.

+Click the Continue in Studio (Advanced) link to open the Select Application dialog.

+Click the Hello World link to open the new application.

+The new application is loaded in Studio for development to begin.
+There are no default application files.

+Configure the new application in the General Info pane.

 ## Contact